-Oasis is calling on street sleepers to take shelter on night transport this week and throughout the winter.
+Oasis is calling on street sleepers to take shelter on night transport throughout the winter and spring.

-• In response to the impending cold weather and high numbers of rough sleepers we're launching an emergency appeal launched to fund Oyster cards for rough sleepers
+• In response to the high numbers of rough sleepers, and dangerously low temperatures at night (even in the spring), we've launched an emergency appeal to fund Oyster cards for rough sleepers

-• Any donations are welcome, but £20 can keep homeless people off the streets during this week’s snow
+• Any donations are welcome, but £20 can keep homeless people off the streets during cold and wet nights

 • We're renewing our commitment to tackling the longer-term causes of homelessness and offering broader provisions

-Oasis Church Waterloo, along with the wider Oasis family, has launched a last-ditch attempt to protect homeless people from the brunt of this week’s cold weather.
-We are calling on everyone to help buy Oyster cards for rough sleepers who cannot access shelter so that they can at least keep warm on public transport overnight as the snow hits on Wednesday.
+Oasis Church Waterloo, along with the wider Oasis family, has launched a communuty-based effort to protect homeless people when tempeatures plummet in the evening.
+We are calling on everyone to help buy Oyster cards for rough sleepers who cannot access shelter so that they can at least keep warm and dry on public transport overnight.

-Steve Chalke asked the congregation this past Sunday to donate the price of the coffees they would otherwise treat themselves to this week to buy Oyster cards for London’s street sleepers so that they get off the streets, out of the cold and onto a bus or a tube train in the warm.
+Steve Chalke asked the congregation a few Sundays ago to donate the price of the coffees, to which they would otherwise treat themselves, to buy Oyster cards for London’s street sleepers so that they get off the streets, out of the cold and onto a bus or a tube train in the warm.
 As a result over £2,000 was raised in a few minutes and a host of volunteers pledged their time to give out the cards through this week.

-However, with worsening weather warnings for the days ahead, it is feared that even this generosity will not be sufficient.
+However, with cold and wet evenings in the months ahead, and an urgent demand to tackle homelessness promptly, it is feared that even this generosity will not be sufficient.
 As such, we are calling on people to donate £20 to the emergency ‘Warm up’ appeal.